Oh Brother! The Pros and Cons of Hiring Family

-Having explored the potential downfalls, let’s take a look at the many good reasons as to why you should hire family.
+Having explored the potential downfalls, let’s take a look at the positives of hiring family.
 In the event a relative is a good candidate for the position, you should take full advantage of these benefits.

 The key to successfully hiring family is simple: ensure the relative you hire fits the job description you are hiring for.
 Pay them solely based upon their performance and treat their employment with fairness and transparency.
 Every business differs but it’s important to heavily weigh the pros and cons prior to offering employment to a relative.